 Leticia Lee is a Korean-Brazilian, raised in Sao Paulo, who received a B.S. in Mathematics with Economic Policy emphasis from the University of West Florida.
 Coming from a developing country, Leticia understands that education is of utmost importance to empower people and reduce social gaps.
 She is fluent in Portuguese, English, Spanish, and communicates in Korean.

 Libby Hill received a BA in International Studies and Political Science from Muhlenberg College and is an MA candidate at the SIT Graduate Institute in Conflict Transformation with a focus on Youth Programming.
 During college, she volunteered and worked with various youth-serving organizations and schools to provide arts education and globally-focused enrichment.
-For three years, Hill attended the U.N.
+For three years, Libby attended the U.N.
 Permanent Forum on Indigenous Issues and worked with delegates to document the proceedings.
 Libby moved to New York City after college where she worked with high school youth to provide afterschool and summer programs for elementary students.
-Following her graduate coursework in conflict and social justice, Hill facilitated peacebuilding dialogues and activism workshops for youth participating in exchange programs from all over the world.
+Following her graduate coursework in conflict and social justice, she facilitated peacebuilding dialogues and activism workshops for youth participating in exchange programs from all over the world.
 Most recently, before joining Global Kids, she managed a teen center for the Boys & Girls Club of Greater Washington, FBR Branch @ THEARC.
 She has traveled and studied throughout Europe, Eastern Africa, and Southern Africa.

-Malika was born and raised in New Jersey.
+Malika Phanda was born and raised in New Jersey.
 She completed her undergraduate degree from Mount Holyoke College in Architecture and International Relations.
 Thereafter, she worked in the nonprofit sector, in areas that she was passionate about, including education, the rights of women and girls, and activism.
 Prior to Global Kids, Malika pursued a degree in Scotland at the University of St. Andrews in Peace and Conflict Studies.
 When not working, she enjoys trying new cuisines, watching documentaries, traveling and exploring different cultures.

 A Brooklyn-bred Global Kids alum, Marcus is a passionate Youth Development and creative curriculum writing individual.
 After gaining his B.A. in Psychology and English Writing from the College of Staten Island, Marcus joined Global Kids with the goal of passing on the lessons he learned from Global Kids while attending high school.
-As a member of the Digital Learning and Leadership team, Del Valle focuses on the representation of people of color in the media and entertainment as well as growing student’s understanding and interpretations skills of digital media as a whole.
+As a member of the Digital Learning and Leadership team, Marcus focuses on the representation of people of color in the media and entertainment as well as growing student’s understanding and interpretations skills of digital media as a whole.
 Through this work, students all over NYC have researched their own communities to create a local to the global connection.
-Del Valle’s students have created video games, comic books, and digital newspapers on global and domestic issues concerning their communities and their wider communities abroad.
+His students have created video games, comic books, and digital newspapers on global and domestic issues concerning their communities and their wider communities abroad.
 As a creative writer and a growing digital artist, Marcus takes pride in the digital activism and genuine intelligence of the students he has the pleasure of working with.

 A native New Yorker, Matthew has worked in a variety of educational environments with the common goal of advancing educational and social equity.
 These organizations include, among others, Sponsors for Educational Opportunity, The Children’s Aid Society, Project Reach Youth, Working Playground, NYCHA, and iMentor.
 Matt graduated from Wesleyan University and Harvard’s Graduate School of Education.
 In addition to his work in education, Matthew writes fiction and non-fiction.

 Matthew is passionate about the intersection of peace and human rights education and technology.
 He focused on human rights during his undergraduate studies at Ohio University and later in New York University’s MS in Global Affairs program.
-Wallace enjoys learning about global cultures and politics as they relate to government and human rights, has conducted field research on these topics in Bolivia, Vietnam, and the Palestinian Territories.
-Wallace also enjoys working with children and spent two years helping create and teach peace and human rights curriculum in Brooklyn and Pakistan with the New York nonprofit Peace Project, Inc. At Global Kids, he is thrilled to continue teaching children the importance of global issues while simultaneously incorporating STEM and game design curriculum.
+Matthew enjoys learning about global cultures and politics as they relate to government and human rights, has conducted field research on these topics in Bolivia, Vietnam, and the Palestinian Territories.
+He also enjoys working with children and spent two years helping create and teach peace and human rights curriculum in Brooklyn and Pakistan with the New York nonprofit Peace Project, Inc. At Global Kids, he is thrilled to continue teaching children the importance of global issues while simultaneously incorporating STEM and game design curriculum.

 Michael Pagan began his college career at DePauw University in Greencastle, Indiana and eventually transferred to the University at Albany with his Bachelors of the Arts.
 Michael has spent the past five years working with inner-city youth with various organizations such as Queens Community House and Make A Play: Summer Counts.
 He currently serves as a Trainer at the Bronx Studio School for Writers and Artists.

-Nathalia is a Brooklyn native who received her MS in Global Affairs from New York University in 2017.
+Nathalia Santana is a Brooklyn native who received her MS in Global Affairs from New York University in 2017.
 She concentrated in Humanitarian Assistance and International Development.
 During her Master’s program, Nathalia worked with The Peace Project as a facilitator introducing fifth graders to human rights, children’s rights, and girls empowerment.
-After graduating, Nathalia worked with the Nation Foundation and teaching Ecology at the Kikaaya Secondary School in Uganda each summer.
+After graduating, she worked with the Nation Foundation and teaching Ecology at the Kikaaya Secondary School in Uganda each summer.
 She works as their volunteer and sponsorship coordinator and has implemented numerous sustainable projects in Uganda pertaining to youth development.
 Nathalia is fluent in both Spanish and English.

 Niame Traore is a graduate from Hobart and William Smith Colleges with a Bachelor of Arts in Sociology and a French and Francophone Studies minor.
 She loves to engage in new opportunities that will help her to enrich her passion for empowering others, especially the youth.
 During her college experience, she was a company member of Mosaic New York, a social justice theatre troupe, served as a mentor for the Geneva High School’s Lead, Excel, Achieve, Progress program (L.E.A.P.) and volunteered at the local Boys and Girls of Geneva, New York.
 Today, Niame continues to be an advocate for championing those who want to create positive change in the world.
 She wants to help give a voice to a generation of youth of color whose voices are often ignored and silenced in this world and believes change begins when one can live out their authentic truths.